Sorite

 In which was carved the bed

-Where was born the great-grandfather
+Where the great-grandfather was born

 Of the man who drove the car